Jocaral/odin-recipes/README.md

 # odin-recipes

-I this exercise I put together all the HTML lesson I learned so far.
+In this exercise I put together all the HTML lesson I learned so far.
 First, create a directory and files from the terminal with commands like mkdir and touch Second, consider the order of the directories
 Third, place the boilerplate for any html file